Bp437/A03/README.md

 https://github.com/join

-.In Github, create a new **repository**.
+6.In Github, create a new **repository**.
 Make sure the to make the **repsository** Public.
 Give It the apporiate name.
 IS-117

-.add the readme file, then click create
+7.add the readme file, then click create

-.
-Now open Webstorm.
+8. Now open Webstorm.

-.
-Now check for updates in webstorm, Click the setting button (screw icon)-> then check for updates.
+9. Now check for updates in webstorm, Click the setting button (screw icon)-> then check for updates.

-.Then download the latest version of **GIT**.
+10.Then download the latest version of **GIT**.

 The URL should be:
 https://git-scm.com/downloads.

-.
-On webstorm, go to setting.
+11. On webstorm, go to setting.
 Then click Version Control-> Git.

 .Make sure Path to Git executable is: C:\Program Files\Git\bin\git.exe.
 This is why downloading **GIT**  is important so Webstorm can auto-detect and fill out the path for it.

-. click exit.
+12. click exit.

-. on the main page in Webstorm, create project.
+13. on the main page in Webstorm, create project.
 Make sure to give project name.
 Then click create.

-.
-Create a new file, then click HTML.
+14. Create a new file, then click HTML.

-.
-Then add any appropriate syntx changes to the HTML file.
+15. Then add any appropriate syntx changes to the HTML file.
 Recommand:
 (h1) This is the first headline (/h1)

 (p)A first paragraph(/p)

 change () to <>.

-.
-Then on the top of the select bar in webstorm, click VCS.
+16. Then on the top of the select bar in webstorm, click VCS.
 Then import into Version Control.
 Then create Git **Repository**.
 Then click OK.

-.
-(Note: The VCS select may have changed from VCS to **GIT**).
+17. (Note: The VCS select may have changed from VCS to **GIT**).
 Click VCS/**GIT**.
 Then click on **Commit** File.
 Then Click **Commit**.

-.
-Click VCS/GIT then import into Version Control then Share Project on Github.
+18. Click VCS/GIT then import into Version Control then Share Project on Github.

-.Now it should be on the Internet, in your GITHUB account
+19.Now it should be on the Internet, in your GITHUB account

-.Go back to Webstorm, and make changes.
+20.Go back to Webstorm, and make changes.

-.Commit to Git by vcs/git->commit by clicking commit button
+21.Commit to Git by vcs/git->commit by clicking commit button

-.Then push by clicking vcs/git-> click push.
+22.Then push by clicking vcs/git-> click push.
 Screen pops-up and push.

-.You will get a merge conflict pop-up, just click merge.
+23.You will get a merge conflict pop-up, just click merge.

-.Now changes are add in Github
+24.Now changes are add in Github

-.Now in your Github account, go to repository, go to setting.
+25.Now in your Github account, go to repository, go to setting.

-.Then submit your URL and you can view your HTML webpage.
+26.Then submit your URL and you can view your HTML webpage.

 Part 2:

 Glossary;

+**Branch**

+**Clone**

+**Commit**

+**Fetch**

+**GIT**

+**Github**

+**Merge**

+**Merge Conflict**

+**Push**

+**Pull**

+**Remote**

+**Repository**